hoytech/negentropy/README.md

 Suppose two participants on a network each have a set of records that they have collected independently.
 Set-reconcilliation efficiently determines which records one side has that the other side doesn't, and vice versa.
 After the records that are missing have been determined, this information can be used to transfer the missing data items.
 The actual transfer is external to the negentropy protocol.

-Although there are many ways to do set reconcilliation, negentropy is based on [Aljoscha Meyer's method](https://github.com/AljoschaMeyer/set-reconciliation), which has the advantage of being simple to explain and implement.
+Negentropy is based on Aljoscha Meyer's work on "Range-Based Set Reconciliation" ([overview](https://github.com/AljoschaMeyer/set-reconciliation) / [paper](https://arxiv.org/abs/2212.13567) / [master's thesis](https://github.com/AljoschaMeyer/master_thesis/blob/main/main.pdf)).